manuelmayr/C0Vim/README.md

-Syntax Hightlighting for C0 in VIM
+Syntax Highlighting for C0 in VIM
 ==================================

 Enable Syntax Highlighting for Frank Pfenning's imperative